Fatigue, minor weight gain, depression, and brain fog may all be early warning signs of iodine deficiency.

 Risk Factors for Developing Iodine Deficiency

 Are some people at more risk than others for developing iodine deficiency?

 The answer is yes.

-There are several conditions which can increase the demand for iodine in your body and some conditions which can increase the amount of thyroid hormone your body is producing.
+There are several conditions that can increase the demand for iodine in your body and some conditions which can increase the amount of thyroid hormone your body is producing.

-If you put an increased demand on the body but don't increase the amount of iodine that you are consuming, then you may risk becoming deficiency.
+If you put increased demand on the body but don’t increase the amount of iodine that you are consuming, then you may risk becoming deficient.

-The same concept holds true for those who are producing more thyroid hormone.
+The same concept holds true for those who are producing more thyroid hormones.

 If your body requires more thyroid hormone production then more iodine will be required because iodine is an integral component of the thyroid hormone compound.